Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 - approve_destroy

-In the workflow definition we orchestrate all the jobs in our pipeline, depending on what the conditions for execution are.
-We can also pass in the contexts with the right environment variables.
+The workflow definition orchestrates all the jobs in your pipeline, depending on what the conditions for execution are.
+You can also pass in the contexts with the right environment variables.

-job needs access to multiple environment variables to access Pulumi, Scaleway, and the CircleCI API keys, so we pass all three to it.
+job needs access to multiple environment variables to access Pulumi, Scaleway, and the CircleCI API keys, so you pass all three to it.

 - provision_runner: